Briony May Williams

-Early life
+Personal life

 Williams is from Bristol, England.
-She was born with a physical birth defect in her left hand, which stops at her wrist—she calls it her "little hand".
+She was born with a physical birth defect in her left hand, which stops after her wrist and thumb – she calls it her "little hand".
 Williams said that her family did not use the word disability due to stigma around the term.
 She had some specialised equipment, such as a recorder provided by the disability charity Reach that could be played one-handed, but learned to complete tasks like tying her shoelaces unaided.
 Williams attended an all-girls secondary school.
 Since her early 20s, she has experienced depression.

 After studying Spanish and French at Durham University, she became a secondary school teacher in the same subjects, qualifying with a Postgraduate Certificate in Education (PGCE) from the University of Bristol.
 She met her husband Steve, a software engineer, online around 2010.
 Williams baked with her mother and grandmother as a child, but began taking it seriously in 2013, after she was diagnosed with polycystic ovarian syndrome (PCOS) and had to take time off work.
 She used YouTube tutorials, such as the ones by Cupcake Jemma, to gain baking knowledge.
 During this period, she also took up running.
 She had a daughter a couple of years later, and baked with her as a young child.
 In 2017, she joined a local running community, This Mum Runs, and ran the Great Bristol Half Marathon that year.